postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 In your [billing dashboard](http://go.postman.co/billing), select **Plan and payments** on the left, then **Payment methods**.

-You can pay by credit card or [via ACH](#setting-up-ach-payments) from a verified bank account.
+You can pay by credit card or by [direct debit](#setting-up-direct-debit-payments) from a verified bank account.

 To add a new payment method, select **Add Payment Method**.